 Are you planning to move?
 This may cause problems if you are required to take the product to a particular location for servicing.

 Is the extended warranty worth the extra money?
-Consider whether the statutory and the voluntary warranties will provide sufficient protection.
+Consider whether the statutory and the voluntary warranties will provide enough protection.

 Can’t find what you’re looking for?
 Send a general enquiry.